thaase-udacity/datascientist_project_02/README.md

 4. Click the `PREVIEW` button to open the homepage

 # Thanks
 Thanks to the udacity team for the data science learning program.
+Thanks to stackoverlow for helping me with multiple coding issues.